Evidence Level

 Benefits

-Pycnogenol® 100 mg/day improves attention, working memory, and executive function in healthy adults, children with ADHD, and older adults with mild cognitive impairment.
-A landmark RCT in children with ADHD showed Pycnogenol® comparable to methylphenidate for attention with significantly better tolerability.
+Pycnogenol at 100 mg/day improves attention, working memory, and executive function in healthy adults, children with ADHD, and older adults with mild cognitive impairment.
+In a landmark trial in children with ADHD, Pycnogenol performed comparably to methylphenidate (Ritalin) for attention with significantly better tolerability.
+Reasonable consideration in pediatric ADHD where families want to try non-pharmaceutical options first; not a substitute for stimulants when symptoms are severe.

 Athletic performance and recovery

-200 mg/day improves endurance performance, reduces exercise-induced oxidative stress, decreases muscle cramping, and accelerates recovery in trained athletes.
-Studies in triathletes, cyclists, and runners show consistent improvements in time-to-exhaustion and post-exercise antioxidant capacity.
+At 200 mg/day, Pycnogenol improves endurance performance, reduces exercise-induced oxidative stress, decreases muscle cramping, and accelerates post-exercise recovery in trained athletes.
+Studied in triathletes, cyclists, and runners — consistent improvements in time-to-exhaustion and antioxidant capacity.
+Reasonable for serious endurance athletes managing high training loads; less compelling for casual exercisers where the effect size is unlikely to be noticeable.

 Skin elasticity and hydration